pdbuchan/rawsock/ipv4/options/README.md

+## IP and TCP Options

-These examples include IP options and TCP options.
+These examples include various combinations of IP and TCP options.

 | File | Description |
 | :--- | :--- |